 Businesses have specific uses in mind, and know how much they want to save by investing in a 3D printer.
 If they have been using a bureau service, they need to calculate how quickly the printer will pay for itself in time- and cost-savings.

-“As a salesperson, you actually relish questions like this.
-Particularly when someone says a part sounds expensive if it’s produced on site,” says Roberts.
-“It’s surprisingly easy to justify the price of a 3D printer when you consider that it saves the client the expense of having something designed remotely, the inconvenience of losing the connection between the engineering and production stages, and the hassle of waiting for a third-party to do your job among several others.
+When someone says a part sounds expensive if it’s produced on site, it is surprisingly easy to justify the price of a 3D printer.
+When you consider that it saves the client the expense of having something designed remotely, the inconvenience of losing the connection between the engineering and production stages, and the hassle of waiting for a third-party to do your job among several others.

 Can I print from a picture?